firebase/firebase-js-sdk/packages/auth/demo/README.md

 ## Deploy

-Before deploying, you may need to build the auth-exp package:
+Before deploying, you may need to build the auth package:
 ```bash
 yarn build:deps
 ```

-This can take some time, and you only need to do it if you've modified the auth-exp package.
+This can take some time, and you only need to do it if you've modified the auth package.

-To run the app locally, simply issue the following command in the `auth-exp/demo` directory:
+To run the app locally, simply issue the following command in the `auth/demo` directory:

 ```bash
 yarn run demo